Amarkaur Linda Northrup, LAc, MAcOM, Dipl OM

 My first experience using alternative medicine came as a young woman when I was hit by a car while riding a bike…

-Unbeknownst to me, my journey began when I was a young girl and my father, a WWII veteran who had spent time in Japan, would have me walk on his back or use my knees and elbows to deeply work his many aches and pains.
-He told me these techniques were a style of Japanese bodywork used to relieve pain and muscle spasm.
+My journey as a healer began when I was a young girl and my father, a WWII veteran who had spent time in Japan, would have me walk on his back or use my knees and elbows to deeply workout his many aches and pains.
+He told me that in Japan they used these techniques to relieve pain and muscle spasm.

-As a young adult I became interested in a diet known as the Macrobiotic Diet, which focused on the healing powers of miso.
+As a young adult I became interested in a Japanese diet known as the Macrobiotic Diet, which focused on the healing powers of miso and the balance of Yin & Yang.
 This diet opened my mind to the Eastern concepts of Qi and the energetic body.

-One day in Bend Or., I was hit by a car while riding a bicycle.
-This was before the days of helmets, and I sustained a pretty serious head injury that resulted in seven days of amnesia, with multiple soft tissue injuries.
+While living in Bend, Oregon where I was introduced to the Macrobiotic diet, I was hit by a car while riding a bicycle.
+This occurred in the days before helmets, and I sustained a pretty serious head injury that resulted in seven days of amnesia with multiple injuries.
 When I was released from the hospital I was told to avoid pain medications to prevent complications with my head injury.
 With no further guidance I was left to heal and recover on my own.
-I found myself drawn to acupressure books and discovered I had a natural affinity for finding acupressure and painful trigger points.
-This was assisted by what my father had taught me years before.
-In 1982, I learned that Portland opened its first acupuncture college and I moved to Eugene to begin my college degree in health sciences.
+I found myself drawn to Japanese acupressure books and discovered I had a natural affinity for finding acupressure and painful trigger points.
+Later I realized that this must have stemmed from what my father had taught me years ago as a child.
+In 1982 I learned that Portland opened its first acupuncture college, and I moved to Eugene to begin my college degree in health sciences.